TaiwoEnoch/awesomebooks/README.md

 # 📖 awesomwbook <a name="about-project"></a>

->

 **awesomebook** is a simple website that displays a list of books and allows you to add and remove books from that list

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>